RELIQUARY PENDANT. SILVER, ENAMEL. 17TH CENTURY.

 Reference: ZF0399

 Reliquary pendant.
 Silver, enamel, textile.
-XVII century.
-Polygonal pendant of significant size and silver frame in its color decorated with small pearls of the same material located in the corners of the edge that has a ring at the top to hang it or carry it hanging.
-One of its fronts presents a textile background under a transparent glass sheet, surely designed to contain relics.
-The other has brightly colored enamel that shows the Virgin Mary in three quarters, with the naked Baby Jesus in her arms and both figures cut out against a background of landscape with classicist architectural elements (column with fluted shaft on pedestal, with mouldings) and details of a natural landscape (thus being able to link the moment with the Rest on the Flight into Egypt; compare, likewise, with works such as the Virgin and Child by Anton van Dyck from the Cerralbo Museum in Madrid or the oil painting from The Walters Art Museum, or the engraving of Paulus Pontius following models by Van Dyck -where the elements coincide in arrangement with those of the medallion-, for example).
-This type of jewelry was always of great value both for the materials in which they were made and for their religious content.
-Despite this (or perhaps because of this appreciation) there are not too many examples of quality and in good condition, being possible to find them only in important private collections and in prominent museums such as the Fundación Valencia de Don Juan in Madrid, the Museo National Museum of Decorative Arts in the same city, etc., or ancient religious centers such as the Convent of Las Descalzas Reales in Madrid.
+17th century.
+A large, polygonal pendant with a silver frame decorated with small pearls of the same material at the corners of the edge, which has a ring at the top for hanging.
+One side features a textile background under a sheet of clear glass, likely intended to hold relics.
+The other side has a brightly colored enamel depicting the Virgin Mary in three-quarter view, holding the naked Christ Child in her arms, both figures silhouetted against a landscape background with classical architectural elements (a fluted column on a pedestal with moldings) and details of a natural landscape (thus linking the scene to the Rest on the Flight into Egypt; compare, for example, with works such as the Virgin and Child by Anton van Dyck in the Cerralbo Museum in Madrid, the oil painting in The Walters Art Museum, or the engraving by Paulus Pontius following models by Van Dyck – where the elements coincide in arrangement with those of the medallion).
+These types of jewelry have always been highly valued, both for the materials used in their creation and for their religious significance.
+Despite this (or perhaps because of it), few high-quality examples in good condition have survived, and they can only be found in important private collections and prominent museums such as the Valencia de Don Juan Foundation in Madrid, the National Museum of Decorative Arts in the same city, etc., or in historic religious centers like the Royal Convent of the Barefoot Nuns in Madrid.

 · Size: 6,5x0.5x8 cms.